-Latest Readings pane is limited to a maximum of 3 minutes of the latest data, while Review pane can be set to any length, by either dragging the horizontal slider, or selecting one of the available preset spans using the mouse right click.
+The Latest Readings pane is limited to a maximum of 3 minutes of the latest data, while the Review Pane can be set to any length, by either dragging the horizontal slider below it, or selecting one of the available preset spans using the mouse right click.

-The time interval shown in the Review pane will be highlighted on the timeline below in cyan.
+The time interval displayed in the Review pane will be highlighted on the overall timeline below in cyan.